This post may contain affiliate links. Please read our disclosure policy.

 - Remove the chicken and shred.
 Then strain the chicken broth and toss all the vegetable scraps.

 Making the chicken broth is probably the most tedious part of the recipe.
 But once you have that, it’s as simple as throwing everything in a pot and cooking the soup.
 I like to do this in stages though.
-Start with the onions, carrots and celery.
-And small dice them so that every bite includes a little bit of everything.
+Start with the onions, carrots, and celery, dicing them small so that every bite includes a little bit of everything.

 Next sauté the vegetables with garlic, salt and pepper until they become tender and aromatic.
 This is where all the flavor of the chicken lemon orzo soup comes from.
 When they soften, you can add the orzo pasta and the dried rosemary.
 I sometimes like to add a pinch or literally an eighth of a teaspoon of turmeric too because it gives it that yellow color, which really complements the lemony broth.

 Now you’ll add back that shredded chicken along with the homemade chicken broth and let everything cook.
 The goal here is for the orzo pasta to soften and for the broth to thicken with the starch from the orzo.
 When it’s all done you can squeeze the juice of one or two lemons to finish off the dish.

 If you feel at this point that the broth is too clear, feel free to add the turmeric and cook for another 1-2 minutes.

 And then you’re ready to enjoy the chicken lemon orzo soup.
 I like to garnish it with fresh parsley.
 For this time, I only had mint on hand so I added it, and it brought out a wonderfully fresh taste to the soup!

-- Use a whole chicken or chicken thighs for best flavor.
-This will add more calories and fat overall to the chicken lemon orzo soup, but it definitely adds a lot more flavor since the meat will be more juicy and tender.
+- Use whole chicken or chicken thighs for best flavor.
+This will add more calories and fat overall to the chicken lemon orzo soup, but it definitely adds a lot more flavor since the meat will be juicy and tender.